siconos/siconos/docs/sphinx/users_guide/problems_and_solvers/index.rst

 Create and describe a solver
 ============================

-Solver parameters are handled by the object :class:`SolverOptions`.
+Solver parameters are handled by the object :cpp:class:`SolverOptions`.
 It defines which solver will be used, its parameters, like tolerance, possibly handles some internal work arrays or data.

 The simplest way to create and use a solver is to select the corresponding id (check the list of avalaible solver for each problem and the corresponding numbers in the pages below) and initialize the solver with this id.